 Disinfection Byproducts MCL (MRDL/MRDLG) Average Amount Range of Detections MCL Violation?
-Typical Source of Contaminant Total Trihalomethanes (ppb) 80 25 21 - 30 No Byproducts of Chlorine Disinfection Haloacetic Acids (ppb) 60 11 1.8 - 12 No Byproducts of Chlorine Disinfection Chlorine Residual (ppm) (4 / 4) 1.66 1.14 - 2.02 No Disinfectant Added for Treatment Aesthetic Quality Turbidity (NTU) 5 <0.1 ND - 0.4 No Erosion of Natural Deposits
+Typical Source of Contaminant Total Trihalomethanes (ppb) 80 38 26 - 47 No Byproducts of Chlorine Disinfection Haloacetic Acids (ppb) 60 18 5.1 - 37 No Byproducts of Chlorine Disinfection Chlorine Residual (ppm) (4/4) 2.07 1.14 - 2.5 No Disinfectant Added for Treatment Aesthetic Quality Color (color units) 15 ND ND - 1 No Erosion of Natural Deposits Turbidity (ntu) 5 <0.1 ND - 0.2 No Erosion of Natural Deposits

 Two locations in the distribution system are tested quarterly for total trihalomethanes and haloacetic acids; one location is tested monthly for color, odor and turbidity.
-Color and odor were not detected in 2020.
+Odor was not detected in 2021.

-MRDL = Maximum Residual Disinfectant Level; MRDLG = Maximum Residual Disinfectant Level Goal

-Contaminant is regulated by a secondary standard to maintain aesthetic qualities (taste, odor, color Contaminant is regulated by a secondary standard to maintain aesthetic qualities (taste, odor, color)
+MRDL = Maximum Residual Disinfectant Level; MRDLG = Maximum Residual Disinfectant Level Goal; \Contaminant is regulated by a secondary standard to maintain aesthetic qualities (taste, odor, color).